CloAI/CommaAgents/README.md

 2. **Make Your Changes:** Implement your brilliant ideas or fixes.
 3. **Submit a Pull Request:** Send us your changes for review.
 4. **Review & Merge:** We'll review your contribution and merge it into the main branch.

+Also, feel free to create issues and feature requests!
+Help Comma Agents support you and the ventures of automation with Agents!

 ## Join the Community 🤝